adarsh21b/Baseball-Win-Prediction-/README.md

 Response - This specifies the type of response variable being analyzed i.e. outcome.
 Predictors - This specifies the type of predictors and their names that being analyzed.
 It could either be categorical or continuous.

+# Continuous-Continuous Pairs Correlation and Brute Force Analysis

+To discover patterns between the predictors, these analyses are performed on pairs of predictors.
+The two predictors are divided into bins, and the square of the difference is obtained by deducting the mean of each bin from the population mean.
+The top predicting characteristics for the model were a few features that were produced in this research by monitoring those patterns and comparing the predictors.
+The brute force approach between the pair has both continuous-continuous predictors and include the following columns:

+1. Predictor 1
+2. Predictor 2
+3. diff_mean_resp_ranking
+4. diff_mean_resp_weighted_ranking path
+5. Pearson's Correlation value

+Some Good Feature Combination based on Pearson’s Correlation value:
+Batting_Avg_Against_diff vs Hits_per_Nine_Innings_diff
+CERA_diff vs TimesOnBaseDiff
+Batting_Avg_Against_diff vs Whip_100_diff